-In DSM-5, primary psychotic disorders are broadly classified under schizophrenia spectrum and other psychotic disorders.
+In DSM-5, primary psychotic disorders are broadly classified under Schizophrenia Spectrum and Other Psychotic Disorders (45).
 Schizophrenia is one type of psychotic disorder.
-Lack of insight into one's mental illness is very common among people with schizophrenia and may include a complete disbelief that they have a disorder.
+Lack of insight into one's mental illness is very common among individuals with Schizophrenia and may include a complete disbelief that they have a disorder.
 This can create barriers to engaging in treatment and to medication and treatment adherence.
 Ensuring engagement with treatment often requires external motivators (e.g. housing, financial and emotional support).
-Examples of other disorders with psychotic features are schizoaffective disorder, delusional disorder, schizophreniform disorder, and brief psychotic disorder.
+Examples of other disorders with psychotic features are Schizoaffective Disorder, Delusional Disorder, Schizophreniform Disorder, and Brief Psychotic Disorder.

-People with bipolar disorder and depression (and transiently in personality disorders) may also present with psychotic symptoms.
+People with Bipolar Disorder and depression (and transiently in personality disorders) may also present with psychotic symptoms.
 These can be differentiated from primary psychotic disorders due to their absence of psychosis in the absence of mood symptoms.
-The use of alcohol and some substances (e.g., marijuana, LSD, amphetamines and others) can precipitate psychosis in people who are already vulnerable.
+The use of alcohol and some substances (e.g., marijuana, LSD, amphetamines and other substances) can precipitate psychosis in people who are already vulnerable.
 Other problems that can cause psychosis include metabolic abnormalities/delirium, dementia, brain tumors, brain infections, and stroke.